SM/0027 - MATHEMATICAL ANALYSIS 3

-Introduction into the theory of ordinary differential equations.
+Introduction into the theory of ordinary differential equations (24 hours).

 Basic notions on ordinary differential equations.
 Concept of a solution and test of the correctedness of a proposed solution.
 General solution.
 Solution of a first-order equation by separation of variables.
 Linear differential equations, and the structure of the solution space.
 Euler's equation.
 Initial-value problems.
 Local existence and uniqueness of a solution.

 Sequences and series of functions (24 hours).